 The crisis in Greece is central to the crisis of Europe.
 The crisis in Greece has always interested the Left.
-The Left has always looked at the crisis in Greece both as a opportunity and as a threat.
+The Left has always looked at the crisis in Greece both as an opportunity and as a threat.
 The opportunity in Greece, for a Socialist Greece, might be declining today — given the problems of SYRIZA — but the threat in Greece remains.
-This is because the crisis of Greece has the potential to completely undermine Greek society and to plunge it into a deeper crisis — one which would serve the forces of Reaction.
-The threat of Golden Dawn, the Fascist Party in Greece, is a serious one.
+This is because the crisis of Greece has the potential to completely undermine Greek society and to plunge it into a deeper crisis — one which would serve the forces of reaction.
+The threat of Golden Dawn, the Fascist Party in Greece, is a serious threat.
 The crisis in Greece cannot be allowed to shift Greece to the Right.
-Greek history, since the 1930s, since the Second World War, since the Civil War, and since the military dictatorship, shows the danger of Fascism and Reaction in Greece.
-In Greece today the struggle is simple — between a good society and a bad society, between Humanity and Barbarism, between Socialism and Fascism.
-SYRIZA and the Greek Left cannot afford to let Greece fall into the hands of Reaction and Fascism.
+Greek history, since the 1930s, since the Second World War, since the Civil War, and since the military dictatorship, shows the danger of Fascism and reaction in Greece.
+In Greece, today, the struggle is simple — between a good society and a bad society, between humanity and barbarism, between Socialism and Fascism.
+SYRIZA and the Greek Left cannot afford to let Greece fall into the hands of reaction and Fascism.

-The crisis in Greece will remain so long as the crisis of Greek Capitalism and European Capitalism continues.
+The crisis in Greece will remain part of Greece as long as the crisis of Greek Capitalism and European Capitalism continues.
 The crisis of Greece is now part of Greek history.
-The most likely result, at the next election, is the return of a Right government — a New Democracy government.
+5 The most likely result, at the next election, is the return of a Right government — a New Democracy government.
 Such a government will not solve the crisis — and will likely plunge Greece further into its political problems and economic problems.
-The Greek Left, including SYRIZA, must engage with the reality of the Greek Crisis – and fight for both Left politics and for Socialist politics.
+The Greek Left, including SYRIZA, must engage with the reality of the Greek crisis — and fight for both Left politics and for Socialist politics.

 Categorised in: Article